Jbleezy/BO2-Reimagined/README.md

 * Changed health regeneration rate to 100 health per second (previously fully restored health in 0.5 seconds)
 * Fall damage no longer increases when max health is increased
 * Removed blur when getting damaged
+* Removed shellshock when getting damaged from grenades
 * No longer killed when landing on top of another player
 * Ignored by enemies for 1 second after being revived
 * Weapon is no longer switched after reviving if player switched weapons during revive